What is an Unconference?

 Every unconference is different, but there are some common tips and tricks that you can use to have an awesome experience — whether you’re attending Bmore Historic or any other event like it.

-How to propose & lead a good session
+How to propose & facilitate a good session

 The best unconference sessions are led by people who see themselves as facilitating a conversation, not giving a presentation.
 Sure, you can start by sharing your experience, challenge, new idea or thesis, but remember to be inclusive of your attendees.
 Set clear goals at the top of your session, make sure all attendees introduce themselves, assign a notetaker, then let the conversation unfold.